-In general, the Upwork Compliance Team assesses factors required by law, such as:
+The Upwork Compliance Team assesses a number of factors required by law.
+These include:

 - Freelancer’s location, work history, and business details